 what is your general approach?

-My focus is on helping you figure out not just what’s bothering you (which is, obviously, important), but also what really matters to you, and what you want to be part of what you would consider a meaningful, fulfilling life.
-Then I want to help you enact changes in your everyday life.
-This means trying things out, taking some healthy risks, and viewing the between-session process as a bit of a lab experiment in the real world.
+My focus is on helping you figure out what really matters to you and what you want to include as part of a meaningful, fulfilling life.
+I want to help you enact changes in your everyday life—this means trying things out, taking some healthy risks, and viewing the between-session process as a bit of a lab experiment in the real world.

 What's the process for online sessions? can I use Skype or FaceTime?